Diffusion and operator entanglement spreading

-Since its inception in the quantum information community~\cite{zanardi}, the $OSEE$ is attracting flourishing interest~\cite{zanardi,znidaric-2008,molnar-2015,dubail-2017,pizorn-2009,hartmann-2009}.
-It has been suggested in Ref.~\onlinecite{prosen-2007} that in integrable systems the $OSEE$ grows at most logarithmically with time, as confirmed by exact calculations for free fermions~\cite{pizorn-2009}.
+Since its inception~\cite{zanardi}, the $OSEE$ is attracting flourishing interest~\cite{zanardi,znidaric-2008,molnar-2015,dubail-2017,pizorn-2009,hartmann-2009}.
+It has been suggested in Ref.~\onlinecite{prosen-2007} that in integrable systems the $OSEE$ grows at most logarithmically with time, as it was found for free fermions~\cite{pizorn-2009}.
 Very recently, a logarithmic bound has been derived for the so-called rule $54$ chain~\cite{adm-2019}, which is believed to be representative of generic integrable systems.
-This has been numerically checked in integrable spin chains~\cite{adm-2019}.
-Oppositely, it has been argued that the $OSEE$ grows linearly~\cite{pizorn-2009} in generic, i.e., nonintegrable, systems.
+This has been checked in spin chains~\cite{adm-2019}.
+Oppositely, it has been argued that the $OSEE$ grows linearly~\cite{pizorn-2009} in generic systems.
 Interestingly, this linear growth is predicted by the random unitary scenario, which posits that universal out-of-equilibrium features of the $OSEE$ can be captured by replacing the evolution operator $e^{iHt}$ with random unitary gates~\cite{nahum-2017,nahum-2018,keyser-2018,jonay-2018,khemani-2018}.
 Despite all these efforts, however, the general mechanism behind the dynamics of the $OSEE$ is yet to be unveiled, even for integrable systems.
 This is in contrast with the entanglement of a state, for which a powerful quasiparticle picture~\cite{calabrese-2005,fagotti-2008,alba-2016,alba-2018} explains the entanglement dynamics in terms of the ballistic motion of entangled quasiparticles.

-One goal of this paper is to show that for generic integrable systems the $OSEE$ reflects the diffusion of the quasiparticles.
+One goal of this paper is to show that for generic integrable systems the $OSEE$ reflects the diffusion of the operator front.
 Here, building on Ref.~\onlinecite{adm-2019} we provide a tight logarithmic bound for the $OSEE$ of some simple operators in the rule $54$ chain.
 Remarkably, the same bound is saturated in the spin-$1/2$ $XXZ$ chain, at least away from the free-fermion point and the isotropic $XXX$ point.
-This suggests a universal relation between diffusive transport and $OSEE$ dynamics.
+This suggests a universal relation between diffusive and $OSEE$ dynamics.
 Finally, we numerically investigate how this scenario is affected by integrability-breaking interactions.